 I looked at my mom, mystified.

-Mom kind of gave me a look behind grandma’s back like, oh, don’t let her bother you.
+Mom gave me a look behind grandma’s back which translated into, oh, don’t let her bother you.

 Could I blame her?